 How Vectis Hamstery is responding to COVID-19

-Vectis Hamstery is currently closed for rehoming and applications, but is making plans for re-opening in mid-June.
+Vectis Hamstery is currently closed for rehoming and applications.
 Those on the waiting list and mailing list will be the first to find out when there is a specific date.

 To find out which hamsters will be available, click here.